 Just opposite the main amenities block is a huge off-leash dog park, complete with a dam.
 There’s also another smaller dog run up next to the sunset viewing spot.
 Additionally, since my stay in 2021, dog pens have added to three of the powered sites.
 Get in quick to nab one of the sites with their own 3m by 3m private dog pen.

 Try and time your visit for one of the regular dog training workshops, held by the owner Chris.
 Alternatively, enquire about stand-up paddleboarding with your dog at 1770.
+The most recent addition is doggy daycare – enquire directly for full details.

 #2 BIG4 Gold Coast Holiday Park, Helensvale